PARK MAINTENANCE PROGRAM SUPERVISOR

 Rocky Gap State Park – Flintstone, MD (Allegany County)

 These positions will be responsible for leading and directing maintenance personnel in the performance of their maintenance duties, by providing written and verbal instructions, on-site supervision and follow-up.
 These positions also perform general maintenance within park facilities such as basic plumbing, minor electrical repairs, grounds maintenance, litter pick-up, and facility maintenance to include minor repairs and cleaning of restrooms, administrative buildings, and exhibit buildings.
-These positions prepare specifications for contracts, procure supplies and materials, track and administer warranty agreements, supervise contractors and accept projects for the Department of General Services.
+These positions also prepare specifications for contracts, procure supplies and materials, track and administer warranty agreements, supervise contractors and accept projects for the Department of General Services.
 These positions monitor park maintenance budgets for effective use, resolve maintenance problems, and recommend and review plans.

 While the maintenance of park buildings and grounds is the primary function of these positions, the selected candidates will also assist with day-to-day park operations, including opening and closing park facilities, assisting with park visitor needs, and helping with special events as required.
-The employees will be required to work evenings, weekends and holidays, and respond to facility emergencies after hours.
+Employees will be required to work evenings, weekends and holidays, and respond to facility emergencies after hours.

 Education: Possession of a high school diploma or high school equivalence certificate.